Azure AD Graph API Prerequisites

 To start developing your cloud applications that consume Azure AD Graph, you need to make sure you met the following prerequisites:

 An Internet connection: Azure AD Graph requires internet connectivity.

 Azure Subscription: You need to have a valid Azure subscription.
-You can get a 90 day free trial here: Azure Free Trial.
+You can get a one-month free trial here: Azure Free Trial.